deeptronos/additional_portolio/README.md

 # README
 This repository is home to a few additional things which, I think, potential employers/coworkers/buddies could be interested in, and which aren't yet displayed elsewhere.
+The programming here is less professional than my typical work, as it was done to quickly extend the functionality of the software I use, so other repositories on my GitHub may be a more accurate representation of my true output.

 ## /tools/
-There are three Python scripts here which are examples of the tools I create as part of my visual art worflow.
+There are three Python scripts here which are examples of the casual tools I create as part of my visual art worflow.
 Many of them have very simple but specific uses, and were created in an hour or less as the need arose.
 A description of each follows...

 ### batch_render_general.py
 This was created for rendering sprites of the 3D art I created for *Dreams of Digital Demise Act I: Atyxia*, a small video game which I primarily worked on during a month of my senior year of high school (the repository which I used for this project is publicly available on my GitHub profile [here](https://github.com/deeptronos/atyxia)).
 It was created inside Blender, my 3D software of choice, so it probably won't be useful (or usable) outside of a Blender context.\